AdobeDocs/app-builder/src/pages/resources/sample_apps/index.md

 <https://github.com/AdobeDocs/adobeio-samples-events-journal-browser>

-This is a App Builder App which enables users to browse through events from Journaling using a simple interface.
+This is an App Builder App which enables users to browse through events from Journaling using a simple interface.

 ## Code Snippets